Ovannes24/EvilFilter/README.md

-Evil Filter
+EvilFilter
 ==============================

-Evil Filter is a fundamental package for insane image filters
+EvilFilter is a fundamental package for insane image filters.